Worthing-based International Automotive Developments (IAD) decided to raise its profile with a TR7 facelift project called the IAD TRX…

-The design the company came up with was a very 1980s incarnation of the oh-so 1970s Triumph it’s based upon.
-If you have any pictures of the completed car, we’d love to hear from you…
+The design consultancy came up with was a very 1980s incarnation of the oh-so 1970s Triumph it’s based upon.
+If you have more pictures of the completed car, we’d love to hear from you…

-Anyone visiting stand 146 at the 1980 Brimingham Motor Show would have been able to inspect a facelifted version of the Triumph TR7.
+Anyone visiting Stand 146 at the 1980 Birmingham Motor Show would have been able to inspect a facelifted version of the Triumph TR7.
 It had glassy, 2+2 fastback styling and a T-bar roof with removable panels.

 The car, dubbed IAD TRX, was built solely to promote the company’s capabilities in the field of design and development.
 The project brief was to change the appearance of the car while keeping the fundamental structure as original as possible.